Types of Truck Accidents

 Also, while liability for a passenger vehicle crash usually falls squarely on one or more drivers involved, there may be several other parties besides the driver that could be held liable for a victim’s injuries after a truck crash.
 This may include the trucking company that hired the driver, the owner of the truck, the company that loaded the truck, the shop responsible for repairs or maintenance, and others.

 That’s why it is crucial to contact an experienced attorney if you suffered catastrophic injuries or your loved one was killed in a commercial truck accident in the greater Chicago area.
-An experienced attorney will know how to identify all of the liable parties and fight for all of the compensation you need and deserve.
+An experienced truck accident attorney will know how to identify all of the liable parties and fight for all of the compensation you need and deserve.

 The record of success for Salvi, Schostok & Pritchard P.C. includes over $2.5 billion in verdicts and settlements, including more than 350 multi-million dollar verdicts and settlements.
 You can talk to our lawyers about your legal rights when you call (312) 372-1227 or contact us online to set up a free consultation.